-With the -ArequirePrefixInWarningSuppressions command-line option, a warning is only suppressed if the key is in the "checkername" or "checkername:messagekey" format, as in @SuppressWarnings("nullness") or @SuppressWarnings("nullness:assignment.type.incompatible").
+With the -ArequirePrefixInWarningSuppressions command-line option, the Checker Framework only suppresses warnings when the string is in the "checkername" or "checkername:messagekey" format, as in @SuppressWarnings("nullness") or @SuppressWarnings("nullness:assignment.type.incompatible").
+For example, @SuppressWarnings("assignment.type.incompatible") and @SuppressWarnings("all") have no effect (they are ignored) when -ArequirePrefixInWarningSuppressions is used.
+You can use @SuppressWarnings("allchecker to suppress all Checker Framework warnings.